benireni/devices-api/README.md

   - Middleware is used to log incoming requests and errors, aiding in debugging and monitoring.

-## What would I do with more time
+## What would be the next steps if I had more time

 ### Improve project layer organization
 The first thing I would do with more time is certainly delegate almost all checks and business rules from the `routes.go` to the `service` layer.
 Doing this allows me to cut the connection between the server and the database, which DAO would only be accessible to `service`.
 Router->Service->Repository design, even taking a little more time, would make the project more maintainable and extensible - which are even more urgent if we are thinking about a long-term project with many involved engineers.

+### Missing Tests
+I would write the test cases for the `Device DAO` - aren't many, but there are some that would be valuable.
+This would cover the need of *integration tests* of this project.
+I would also deeply test the `service` layer I mentioned before.

 ### Database Indexes
 Having the functional requirements in mind, I think it would be proper to index `State` and `Brand` aiming to speed up our filtering for our Postgres database.

 ### API Versioning
 I would add a single more middleware to the API Server: a versioning one.
 It would use a `.env` attribute to determine the prefix of the endpoints URIs.
 It would ease a possible migration/version bump of the Devices API in the future, avoiding issues with active users.

-### More Tests!
-I would write the test cases for the Device DAO - aren't many, but there are some that would be valuable.
-I would also deeply test the `service` layer I mentioned before.

 ### Metrics & Monitoring
 A Prometheus Scrapper would fit greatly here.
 We could export some relevant usage data and plor in Graphana dashboards, create alarms in slack channels, etc.